Trip: 28 July 2019. From Perama to Salamina, with the GLYKOFILOUSA VIII of Panagia Glykofilousa NE.

 -The GLYKOFILOUSA VIII (2019-present): Built in 2019 as the first ship of the 'Think Green' campaign, she was also deployed on the Perama-Salamina line.

 With no small passenger ships operating directly from Piraeus as it was a Sunday, I headed from Piraeus to Perama by bus, and then headed to the latter's port.
 There I saw that the GLYKOFILOUSA VIII was the ship that was preparing to leave, and I decided to travel with her.
 As I did go to Salamina presumably by car back in 2000 (when I was just one year old), I do not remember whether I had traveled with a ferry operating on the Perama-Salamina line, although this could be a possibility.
-Therefore, my trip with the GLYKOFILOUSA VIII was the first one with a ferry on the Perama-Salamina line that I happened to remember.
+Therefore, my trip with the GLYKOFILOUSA VIII was the first one with a ferry on the Perama-Salamina line that I happen to remember.
 It was also my first-ever trip with a ship of Panagia Glykofilousa NE, and my first-ever trip with an environmentally-friendly ship matching her standards.

 The GLYKOFILOUSA VIII docked in Perama, during her debut summer in Greece.